WebFiori/docs/routing.md

 * `https://example.com/users/view-user/{user-id}`
 * `https://example.com/users/add-user`

 One thing to notice about the routes is that they share the same `users` path part.
-It is possible to create each route by it self but there is a better way that can be used to group the routes.
+It is possible to create each route by itself but there is a better way that can be used to group the routes.
 The following code shows how to group routes.
 ``` php
 Router::group([
     'path' => '/users',